Complete classification of planar p-elasticae: -Elliptic functions

 In fact, we will prove that the above solutions almost exhaust all the possibilities.
 However, if $p>2$, then the degeneracy of the equation yields more possibilities.
 We finally discuss this peculiar fact by showing that a continuous family of ``nonunique'' solutions emerge in the flat-core case (corresponding to $\sech_p$ with $p>2$).

 To this end we first precisely recall the corresponding solution in the previous theorem.
 Let $\lambda>0$.
-Then the solution obtained in Theorem~\ref{thm:cndn} with $q=1$ (thus in both cases (i) and (ii)) and $\beta=0$ is represented by
+Then the solution obtained in Proposition~\ref{prop:cndn} with $q=1$ (thus in both cases (i) and (ii)) and $\beta=0$ is represented by

 at least if $s\in(-\K_p(1), \K_p(1))$, where

 Note that the above $k$ satisfies

 where $T_{p,\lambda}$ is the constant defined with $p>2$ by